Cover image: Seventh Wave by Neil Bousfield

 Established in 2010, the biennial competition and subsequent exhibition focuses on the exceptional talent of northern-born, -trained, or -based artists; from those who are well known names among the art-loving public, to those who are taking early steps in their careers and emerging into the art world.

-129 individual works are featured from around 100 artists (some artists have multiple pieces in the exhibition), comprising painting, drawing, print and sculpture.
+129 individual works featured from around 100 artists (some artists have multiple pieces in the exhibition), comprising painting, drawing, print and sculpture.

 Image: Seen by Linnet Rubaya (winner of the Saul Hay Emerging Artists Prize)